 Figure 3: Account settings

 If you do this, you will see an item titled "Authentication Settings" if you are a user of a SAML-enabled organization.
-If you click "Use SAML Authentication" here, you will be taken to SAML authentication.
+If you click "Use SAML authentication" here, you will be taken to SAML authentication.
 (Figure 4)

 Figure 4: Using SAML authentication

-Figure 5: Social account
+Figure 5: Account Connections